MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Enable storyline

 The Storyline page in the Engage admin center controls the availability of storyline in the organization.
-When you enable Storyline, all internal users who have access to Viva Engage have the Storyline tab and a storyline feed on their profile page.
+When you enable storyline, all internal users who have access to Viva Engage have the Storyline tab and a storyline feed on their profile page.
 They also have the ability to react and respond to others’ storyline posts.

 [![Screenshot of the storyline settings toggles in Viva Engage.](/viva/media/engage/admin/storyline-toggle.png)](/viva/media/engage/admin/storyline-toggle.png#lightbox)

 >[!NOTE]
 > Guests don't have their own storyline and can't see storyline content from internal users.

-When you disable Storyline, **Storylines** is removed from the left navigation pane in Viva Engage for the web, and the **Storyline** tab and landing page is removed from the user profile.
+When you disable storyline, **Storylines** is removed from the left navigation pane in Viva Engage for the web, and the **Storyline** tab and landing page are removed from the user profile.
 If a user responded to posted storyline content, they have access to those conversations.
 Otherwise, previously posted storyline content is unavailable.
 Storyline content continues to be available through network data export and [through eDiscovery](eDiscovery-engage.md) for networks in Native Mode.
 To delete previous storyline conversations after you've disabled storyline, use the same processes you use to delete other conversations in Engage.

 ## Advanced settings

-Admins can use these settings to control how they configure Storyline for their organization.
-Use these settings to establish the default behavior for storyline notifications, and to restrict who can post to Storyline.
+Admins can use these settings to control how they configure storyline for their organization.
+Use these settings to establish the default behavior for storyline notifications, and to restrict who can post to storyline.

-### Set default notification channels for Storyline posts
+### Set default notification channels for storyline posts

-In its default configuration, Storyline notifies users in Teams, email, and Viva Engage anytime a person they follow posts to their storyline.
+In its default configuration, storyline notifies users in Teams, email, and Viva Engage anytime a person they follow posts to their storyline page.
 Network and verified admins can override this configuration to control which default notifications are selected when a user follows someone.
 Users can also change the default notification setting for each person they follow.

 The system default selections for notifications include: